gagansuie/sparse/README.md

   - Use the CLI or Rust APIs to create base + delta artifacts for fine-tunes, then load materialized artifacts into PyTorch for inference or evaluation.

-This design keeps 10pak as a self-contained Rust engine, but makes it easy for a platform team (Azure AI, NVIDIA NGC, Meta) to plug it into their existing PyTorch/C++/Python infrastructure without adopting Rust across the stack.
+This design keeps tenpak as a self-contained Rust engine, but makes it easy for a platform team (Azure AI, NVIDIA NGC, Meta) to plug it into their existing PyTorch/C++/Python infrastructure without adopting Rust across the stack.

 ### Example storage economics for fine-tunes (base + delta)

-10pak is most powerful when you have one large base model and many fine-tuned variants.
+tenpak is most powerful when you have one large base model and many fine-tuned variants.
 Instead of storing full checkpoints for each variant, you store a compressed base artifact plus small deltas per fine-tune.